bmucsanyi/laplax/README.md

 - **PyTree-Centric Structure:** Internally, the package is structured around PyTrees.
 This design choice allows us to defer materialization until necessary, optimizing performance and memory usage.

 ## Roadmap and Contributions
 We are developing this package in public, and discussions about the roadmap and feature priorities are structured in the [Issues](https://github.com/bmucsanyi/laplax/issues) section.
-If you're interested in contributing or want to see what's planned for the future, please check the [Issues](https://github.com/bmucsanyi/laplax/issues).
+If you're interested in contributing or want to see what's planned for the future, please check them out.